liferay/liferay-docs/devGuide/en/chapters/10-marketplace.markdown

 ### Establish a Marketplace Account [](id=lp-6-1-dgen10-establish-a-marketplace-account-0)

 Before you can publish anything to the Marketplace, you must first have an account on [liferay.com](http://liferay.com).
 If you do not have an account, visit [http://liferay.com](http://liferay.com) and click *Register* in the upper-right corner of the screen.
 Once you have registered, you can visit the Marketplace at [http://liferay.com/marketplace](http://liferay.com/marketplace).
-The Marketplace homepage is shown below:
+The Marketplace home page is shown below:

 ![Figure 10.1: The Marketplace home page is where users go to find new and interesting apps. ](../../images/marketplace-homepage.png)

 This is the front page of the Marketplace and is where users go to find new and interesting apps.
 You'll visit here often during the course of development, so it might be a good idea to bookmark it now.
 To get started, the first thing you want to do is visit your personal *Home* page.
 There is a thin strip at the top of your browser window.
 This is known as the *Dockbar*.
 Many links are present in the drop-down menus of the Dockbar, including a link titled *Go to My Home*.
 This is a link to your personal home page.
-More details about what you can find on your personal home and profile pages can be found in the *Liferay Marketplace* chapter of the User Guide.
+More details about what you can find on your personal home and profile pages can be found in the Liferay Marketplace chapter of the *User Guide*.
 For now, go to your personal home page by clicking on the *Go to My Home* link.

 ![Figure 10.2: Use the My Home Page link from anywhere in Liferay to navigate to your personal pages. ](../../images/marketplace-my-homepage-link.png)